Amplified Voices Project Update

 - Build a sense of community and connectivity

-We kicked the Amplified Voices project off in June 2020 in partnership with Fusion Labs and have recently completed the research and design phases.
+We kicked the Amplified Voices project off in partnership with Fusion Labs and have recently completed the research and design phases.
 We’re excited to say that we are now in the build phase and are working towards a soft launch in October this year.